Taxation records for family and Local History

 Stepney (borough)

-Records held elsewhere: The LMA hold some duplicate valuation lists for Middlesex 1910-1945.
+Records held elsewhere: The London Archives hold further rate assessments.
+Also duplicate valuation lists for Middlesex 1910-1945.

 Overview